 Commercial bribery is the least serious kind of bribery crime in Nevada.
 Click on the links below to learn about the others:

-- The Nevada crime of Sports Bribery
+- Sports Bribery

-- The Clark County crime of Bribery of/by Judges or Jurors
+- Bribery of/by Judges or Jurors

-- The Clark County crime of Bribery of/by Public Officials
+- Bribery of/by Public Officials

-- The Clark County crime of Bribery of/by Witnesses
+- Bribery of/by Witnesses

 Accused of commercial bribery?
 We are here to fight for you . . . .

-If you have been arrested for the Nevada offense of commercial bribery (NRS 207.295), call our Las Vegas criminal defense lawyers for a free phone meeting today.
+If you have been arrested for the Nevada offense of commercial bribery (NRS 207.295), call our Las Vegas criminal defense lawyers for a phone meeting today.
 We may be able to plea bargain your charge down to something less stigmatizing or even get it dropped completely so your criminal record remains unblemished.